akshaydake123/Mutation-Testing/README.md

 3.Ticket for Senior Citizen
 #
-So the test cases are for type of tickets 1.calculatePriceForChild
-• Which basically pass only one adult persons age
+So the test cases are for type of tickets 1.calculatePriceForChild ==>> Which basically pass only one adult persons age
 #
-2.calculatePriceForFamily
-• For family it contains two adult and two child passengers
+2.calculatePriceForFamily ==>> For family it contains two adult and two child passengers
 #
-3.calculatePriceForChildNarrowCase
-• Child Narrow case is like a person who’s age is exactly18 years.
+3.calculatePriceForChildNarrowCase ==>> Child Narrow case is like a person who’s age is exactly18 years.
 #
-4.calculatePriceForFreeTicketNarrowCase
-• For free ticket narrow case is like person who’s age is exactly 3 years
+4.calculatePriceForFreeTicketNarrowCase ==>> For free ticket narrow case is like person who’s age is exactly 3 years
 #
-5. shouldNotCalculatePriceForFamilyEdgeCaseWithAdults
-• In this case we have 2 adult passengers and 1 Child
+5.shouldNotCalculatePriceForFamilyEdgeCaseWithAdults ==>> In this case we have 2 adult passengers and 1 Child
 #
-6. shouldNotCalculatePriceForFamilyEdgeCaseWithChildren
-• Here we have 2 child passengers and 1 adult passenger
+6.shouldNotCalculatePriceForFamilyEdgeCaseWithChildren ==>> Here we have 2 child passengers and 1 adult passenger
 #
-7.calculatePriceForOneAdult
-• Here we have only 1 adult passenger.
+7.calculatePriceForOneAdult ==>> Here we have only 1 adult passenger.
 #
 So strategy used for other type of tickets like tickets for AirPlane,Taxi,Ship,Train and Similar can be used for Movie ,Hotels and Parks
 # Tools and Plugins used